d12frosted/elpa-mirror/gnu/map-readme.txt

-map.el provides map-manipulation functions that work on alists, hash-table and arrays.
+map.el provides generic map-manipulation functions that work on alists, plists, hash-tables, and arrays.
 All functions are prefixed with "map-".

 Functions taking a predicate or iterating over a map using a function take the function as their first argument.
 All other